 Like us on Facebook for regular chapter updates. https://www.facebook.com/JCWatershedAlliance/?ref=aymt_homepage_panel

-Our chapter of Rock River Coalition does a creek clean-up the second Saturday of September in conjunction with the Rock River Sweep.
+Our chapter of Rock River Coalition usually does a creek clean-up the second Saturday of September in conjunction with the Rock River Sweep.
 Volunteers rendezvous at the Johnson creek Historical Society before we scour our creek for trash & debris.
-Put it on your calendar now.
+Please check back with us this Fall to find out the date of the event.

 For chapter information or to volunteer for our event, contact: